Condé Nast Logo

 What success looks like...

-In your first six months, you'll have built a perspective on the opportunities within puzzles and games, and established the cross-functional trust needed to move fast: with product, engineering, and editorial, and you'll have started to introduce new ways of working, including AI-assisted methods, that raise the pace and quality of the team's output.
+In your first six months, you'll have made a measurable improvement to the quality of Vogue’s digital experience - something tangible that the team and the brand can point to.
+You'll have built the cross-functional trust needed to keep pushing: with product, engineering, editorial and business.
+You'll have a clear picture of what the next phase of Vogue's product experience should look like and why, and you'll have started to introduce new ways of working — including AI-assisted methods — that raise the pace and quality of the team's output.

-By the end of your first year, you'll have launched at least one game, and evolved others, with clear evidence of impact: engagement numbers and a demonstrable contribution to our loyalty metrics.
-You'll be a well-trusted, respected member of the team, someone people turn to.
-You'll have a considered, well-grounded point of view on the longer-term direction of Puzzles & Games, and the relationships to advocate for it.
-The new ways of working you introduced will be embedded, not experiments, but how the team operates.
+By the end of your first year, that improvement will be visible in the metrics that matter: quality, engagement, loyalty and conversion.
+You'll have a considered, well-grounded point of view on the long-term direction of Vogue's digital experience, and the relationships to advocate for it.
+The new ways of working you introduced will be embedded - not experiments, but how the team operates.

 What we'd like to see

-We're looking for evidence that you can apply design craft, judgement, and systems thinking to real, interactive experiences.
+We're looking for evidence that you can apply design craft, judgement, and systems thinking to real publishing experiences.
 Your portfolio should show:

-• Brand sensitivity - how you interpret and express a brand's identity and voice across interactive experiences and touchpoints
+• Brand sensitivity within systems - how you interpret and express a brand identity within shared frameworks, and where you've pushed beyond them

-• Implementation quality - evidence that your design intent carried through to production; how you've worked with engineers or used tools (Figma, configs, tokens) to protect fidelity
+• Implementation quality - evidence that your design intent carried through to production; how you worked with engineers or used tools (Figma, configs, tokens) to protect fidelity

-• Visual judgement - confident hierarchy, rhythm, motion, and composition, with a clear point of view on what "great" looks like
+• Visual judgement - confident hierarchy, rhythm, composition, and a clear point of view on what "great" looks like online

 • Curiosity and progression - signs that you stay current, experiment with new tools and technologies (including AI), and push your craft forward